Breastfeeding in the time of COVID-19

 How can I communicate with my doctor or lactation consultant?

 For people who are healthy and want to keep it that way, one of the most important elements is staying out of doctor’s offices if possible.
+The AAP recommends telehealth, explaining “If additional breastfeeding support is necessary, consider providing via telemedicine or telephone.
+Use of video calls to offer face-to-face connection may enhance support.”
 Setting yourself up with the right tools and the right information can help you not only have a better shot of breastfeeding without issues, but also helps you to give your doctor or lactation consultant the fullest picture of what is happening.
 “We are active listeners and observers—if we are on a video chat, we can identify and understand what we’re seeing and offer help,” says Andrea.
 “A visual cue for us is all we need to troubleshoot the issues and offer immediate help.”
 Get a tripod or a holder for your phone so that you can have both hands free while you talk to your lactation consultant and she can have a full view of yourself and the baby if you don’t have someone who can act as cameraman for the session.
 Ask your consultant if she’s comfortable with you recording the session so you can go back and listen to her advice later on.
 Many lactation consultants will bring a baby scale with them to check how much milk the baby is taking in — having one at your home will help to share that helpful information for more targeted advice.

 How can I prevent issues from happening?